 The TRS-Care Medicare Advantage plan is a National Preferred Provider Organization (PPO) plan.
 This means you may see providers both in and out of network for the same cost, as long as the provider accepts Medicare and is willing to bill UnitedHealthcare.

-The TRS-Care Medicare Advantage plan does not require a referral to see a specialist.
-You will pay a $10 copay after the $500 annual deductible has been met.
+TRS-Care Medicare Advantage does not require a referral to see a specialist.
+You pay a $10 copay after you meet your $400 annual deductible.

-No, prior authorization is not required, as long as the out-of-network provider accepts Medicare and is willing to bill UnitedHealthcare.
+No. Prior authorization is not required if the out-of-network provider accepts Medicare and will bill UnitedHealthcare.

 A deductible is the cost you pay on health care before the TRS-Care plan starts covering any expenses.
 The maximum out-of-pocket is the amount you must spend on eligible health care expenses through copays, coinsurance or deductibles before the plan starts covering all covered expenses at 100%.
 TRS-Care Medicare Advantage participants have a $500 deductible and a $3,500 maximum out-of-pocket per person.